Coir Mats—An Eco-Friendly Sustainable Production Process!

 Let’s be honest—in today’s day and age you would be hard pressed to find a product that hasn’t undergone some pretty extensive production processes.
 Even packaging is excessive with finished products having to be shipped to different locations just to be shrink-wrapped, boxed, tapped up, and then shipped out again!
 I am certain we’ve all seen it—products that are overly packaged with a list of ingredients or materials that is a mile long.
 But there are some producers who have stepped back and taken a closer look at the consequences of their ecological obliviousness.
-Coir mats are made from an organic material (derived from coconuts) that has little to no negative impact on the environment.
+Cocoa mats are made from an organic material (derived from coconuts) that has little to no negative impact on the environment.
 A natural doormat is put together in traditional ways that rely mostly on human power instead of electricity.
 So if you want to support an ecologically responsible product that isn’t just made with organic material but which is also put together with nearly no pollution—then a beautiful woven doormat is the right choice for you!

-Bristled Rods: With fiber mats and scrapers, bristled rods are an essential part of the structure because they make the product strong enough to support the weight of a human.
+With cocoa mats and scrapers, bristled rods are an essential part of the structure because they make the product strong enough to support the weight of a human.
 These rods are made by feeding a bundle of the previously made fiber through a metal rod that is then quickly spun using a hand-powered device.
 The end result is a full and durable bristled rod of coir.

-Putting it Together: Coir rods are trimmed to different lengths.
+Coir rods are trimmed to different lengths.
 These rods, of varying lengths, will be inserted into the wire frame to make various patterns and shapes—like stars, stripes, and even penguins!
 Although this doesn’t constitute a woven doormat, the stringing of the rods through the wire frames does take a certain degree of weaving experience.
 Longer rods go around the perimeter of the mat, while shorter ones are hammered into place in order to make the desired pattern or design.

-Beautification: Once assembled, although the color of a natural doormat is already quite beautiful, it may end up being sent to another warehouse where it will be airbrushed with a creative design, picture, or message.
+Once assembled, although the color of a natural doormat is already quite beautiful, it may end up being sent to another warehouse where it will be airbrushed with a creative design, picture, or message.
 Each mat is carefully hand painted with the use of stencils.